10 DIY Cat Run Plans You Can Make Today (with Pictures)

 Difficulty Level | Beginner to moderate |

-Tee Diddly Dee’s cat enclosure is a fun enclosure that you can make your own (or better said, your cat’s own).
+Tee Diddly Dee’s cat enclosure is a fun enclosure that you can make your own (really, your cat’s own).
 You can make this enclosure smaller if you don’t have the space for the specifications above, and because it’s made out of individual panels, it’s easy to move if you decide you want it in a different location.

 For the 2 x 3s, cedar or redwood are terrific options for water-resistant cat enclosures and will last many years to come.
 Pressure-treated wood works well, too, and is more affordable.
 When it’s finished, this catio will measure 21’ L x 8’ 6” W x 8’ 4’ H.